Dan L. Evans, Executive Dean for Regional Campuses

 James W. Fonseca, Dean, Zanesville Campus

 Regional campuses have an open admissions policy for high school graduates.
 Ohio high school graduates who can commute from home to one of the regional campuses will be admitted as regular full-time or special part-time students.
-This decision is based on the high school transcript, and Scholastic Aptitude Test or American College Test (preferred) scores.
+This decision is based on the high school transcript, Scholastic Aptitude Test, or American College Test (preferred).
 The regional campuses have no residence halls.

-The Pickerington Center opened on Stonecreek Drive in 2000 in a location convenient to metropolitan Columbus, to serve the growing population of northern Fairfield County.
-Baccalaureate degrees in criminal justice, organizational communication, and specialized studies can be completed at the Center.
+The Pickerington Center opened on Stonecreek Drive in 2000 to serve the growing population of northern Fairfield County in a location convenient to metropolitan Columbus.
+Baccalaureate degrees in criminal justice, organizational communication, and specialized studies may be completed at the Center.

 Both facilities offer time- and site-specific master’s degrees on a rotating basis.

 Founded in 1939, initially an adult education center, Ohio University-Zanesville was established as a regional campus in 1946.
-The campus enrolls approximately 1,700 students, taught by 50 resident faculty members and numerous adjunct faculty members.
+The campus enrolls approximately 1,700 students taught by 50 resident faculty and numerous adjunct faculty.
 It shares a 179-acre campus with Zane State College.
-Ohio University – Zanesville offers the first two years of more than 100 academic majors, as well as bachelor’s degrees in general business, criminal justice, health communication, organizational communication, early childhood education, middle childhood education, engineering technology and management, nursing, specialized studies, and technology and applied studies.
+Ohio University–Zanesville offers the first two years of more than 100 academic majors as well as bachelor’s degrees in general business, criminal justice, health communication, organizational communication, early childhood education, middle childhood education, industrial technology, nursing, specialized studies, and technology and applied studies.
 In addition, the campus offers associate degrees in nursing, electronic media, science, arts, and individualized studies.
-Ohio University – Zanesville offers a variety of master’s degrees on a rotating basis as well as non-credit courses and training for business and industry.
+Ohio University–Zanesville offers a variety of master’s degrees on a rotating basis as well as non-credit courses and training for business and industry.
 The nationally accredited Zanesville nursing program has prepared registered nurses for more than 35 years.
 The campus features five computer labs, a conference center, a 300-seat auditorium, a learning advancement center, a community park, and a gymnasium and fitness center.
-Ohio University – Zanesville students participate in a variety of men’s and women’s sports.
+Ohio University–Zanesville students participate in a variety of men’s and women’s sports.